 • The rental rate for each vehicle can vary based on the type of car and market demand.

-• Typical daily rates for economy or standard cars range from $30 to $50.
-For luxury or specialty cars, the rates can go up to $100 or even $150 per day.
+• Typical daily rates for economy or standard cars range from $45 to $75.
+For luxury or specialty cars, the rates can go up to $180 to even over $350 per day.

 Utilization Rate